Kansas City Chorale: Awards

 In 2007, their recording of Alexander Grechaninov's Passion Week (recorded jointly with the Phoenix Chorale) was nominated for four Grammy Awards, and won for Best Engineered Album, Classical.
 In 2008, their CD Rheinberger: Sacred Choral Works, also with the Phoenix Chorale, was nominated for Best Choral Performance and Best Surround Sound Album.
-In 2012, the Kansas City Chorale's recording Life and Breath: Music of Rene Clausen won the Grammy Award for Best Choral Performance.
+In 2012, the Kansas City Chorale's recording Life and Breath: Music of René Clausen won the Grammy Award for Best Choral Performance.
 The album also received a Grammy for its engineer (John Newton, Sound Mirror, Boston, MA).
 Their most recent collaborative recording with the Phoenix Chorale, Rachmaninoff's All-Night Vigil, won the Grammy Award for Best Choral Performance, Classical, and was also nominated for Best Engineered Album, Classical.

 Recordings

 The Chorale has produced 11 recordings total, 7 on its own and 4 together with its sister choir, the Phoenix Chorale (formerly Phoenix Bach Choir).
-All recordings for Chandos Records were recorded using SACD (super audio compact disc) format, a high definition multi-channel format with greatly improved resolution, surround sound, and clarity far beyond that of traditional compact discs.
+All recordings for Chandos Records were recorded using SACD (super audio compact disc) format, a high-definition multi-channel format with greatly improved resolution, surround sound, and clarity far beyond that of traditional compact discs.